Message from President

 Yahoo Japan Corporation

-Advertising-related revenues account for more than half of the Yahoo Japan Group’s consolidated net sales.
+In fiscal 2012, advertising-related revenues totaled ¥190.5 billion, representing approximately 56% of the Yahoo Japan Group’s consolidated net sales.

 Overview of Other Businesses